vzahorui/vzahorui.github.io/_posts/2019-08-10-correlation.md

 Where $\sigma^2$ is the variance of the error term.

 From this we make a conclusion that the variance of coefficients is bigger in noisy datasets.
 At the same time, the variance decreases if the spread in $X$ increases which makes sense, since increasing the range of possible values of independent variables reduces the effect of the noise, and according to the [Central limit theorem]({{ site.baseurl }}{% link _posts/2021-01-16-sampling-distribution.md %}), the distribution of the error term and the parameters start to resemble normal distribution.

+## Variance inflation factor

+Variance inflation factor (VIF) is a measure of variance of a coefficient in a linear regression which is caused by multicollinearity.
+This indicator is calculated separately for each independent variable in the model by building a regression where this variable is described by other independent variables (the dependent variable is omitted here).
+Looking at the coefficient of determination for the built regression it is possible to get the idea of how much the variance of the variable is determined by other variables, and it also serves as an indicator of multicollinearity.
+Now let's take a look at the how VIF is constructed:

+&nbsp;&nbsp;&nbsp;&nbsp;
+$VIF_i = \frac{1}{1-R_i^2}$

+If there is no multicollinearity for a given variable VIF will assume the value of 1, otherwise it will be higher.
+Compared to $R$-squared the variance inflation factor has one additional statistical property - it provides a numerical measure of how much the variance of coefficient is inflated due to multicollinearity (just like the name suggests).
+For practical reasons values of VIF higher than 5 (this corresponds to the values of $R$-squared higher than 0.8) indicate multicollinearity.